pkardas/notes/books/head-first-design-patterns.md

 - Identify the aspects fo your application that vary and separate them from what stays the same: Observers and data vary.
 - Program to an interface, not an implementation: Subject and Observers are loosely coupled because whet they know about each other are the interfaces they implement.
 - Favour composition over inheritance: Subject holds a list of observers, observers hold a reference to the subject.

+## Chapter 3: Decorating Objects

+We will re-examine the typical overuse of inheritance and we will learn how to decorate classes at runtime using a form of object composition.

+Starbuzz system has created a maintenance nightmare for themselves.
+They are violating "*Identify the aspects of your application that vary and separate them from what stays the same" and "*Favour composition over inheritance*".

+Problems with the suggested design:

+- My answer: What if customer has promo coupon e.g -20%.
+What if condiment is not available.

+If I can extend an objects behaviour through composition, then I can do this dynamically at runtime.
+When I inherit by subclassing that behaviour is set statically at compile time.
+By dynamically composing objects, I can add new functionality by writing new code, rather than altering existing code.
+Because I am not changing existing code, the changes of introducing bugs or causing unintended side effects in pre-existing code are much reduced.
+Code should be closed to change, yet open to extension.

+Design principle - one of the mist important design principles:

+> Classes should be open for extension, but closed for modification.

+OPEN - if needs or requirements change, just go and make your own extensions.
+CLOSED - we spent a lot of time getting this code correct and bug free, so we can't let you alter the existing code.
+It must remain closed to modification.

+Our goal is to allow classes to be easily extended to incorporate new behaviour without modifying existing code.
+Designs that are resilient to change and flexible enough to take on new functionality to meet changing requirements.
+Eg. The Observer Pattern - we can add new Observers and extend the Subject at any time.

+Many of the patterns give us time-tested designs that protect your code from being modified by supplying a means of extension.

+How can I make every part of my design follow the Open-Closed Principle?
+Usually you can't.
+Making OO design flexible and open to extension without modifying existing code takes time and effort.

+Applying the Open-Closed principle EVERYWHERE is wasteful and unnecessary, and can lead to complex, hard-to-understand code.